HPC-AI-Team/pexsi/doc/introduction.md

 @page pageChangeLog Change Log

 - v0.9.1
-    - Add support for SuperLU_DIST v4.2 (TODO)
+    - Add support for SuperLU_DIST v4.3.
+Starting from v0.9.1, the
-    - Add pole expansion to C/FORTRAN interfaces to be called separately.
+      SuperLU_DIST v3.3 version is NO LONGER supported.

-    - Add EDM and FDM pole expansion interface.
+    - Add pole expansion C/FORTRAN interfaces that can be called separately.

     - Bug fix: remove a const attribute in CSCToCSR since it is modified by MPI.
+Add (void*) to MPI_Allgather for some compilers.

     - Experimental feature: Add DFTDriver2 which allows only one PEXSI iteration per SCF iteration.
 This requires a careful setup of the